 On August 2, 2013, the Food and Drug Administration (FDA) announced its long-awaited gluten-free food labeling rule.
 According to the rule, when a manufacturer chooses to put “gluten-free” on food packaging, the item must comply with the new FDA definition of the term – less than 20 parts per million (ppm) of gluten.
 Manufacturers were encouraged to comply with the rule immediately, but had until August 5th, 2014.
 There is no requirement that gluten-free foods must be labeled “gluten-free.”
 Any food product conforming to the standard may be labeled “gluten-free” even if it is naturally gluten-free (i.e., water or fresh produce).

-In response to the questions posed by our constituents, media and general public, CDF has prepared a list of important facts regarding the rule.
-Please see below.
+In response to the questions posed by our constituents, the media, and general public, CDF has prepared a list of important facts regarding the rule.

 10 Fast Facts About the FDA Gluten-Free Food Labeling Rule